builderby/solana-swap-tutorial/README.md

 npm start
 ```

-This will execute a sample swap of 1 USDC to Wrapped SOL.
+This will execute a sample swap of 0.01 SOL to USDC.
 Modify the `main` function in `index.js` to customize the swap parameters.
 Ensure you have the correct token addresses and amounts for your swap in the wallet for the swap to execute.

 ## 💻 Code Explanation